-If you’re worried about your health, don’t delay, your NHS wants to see you – help us help you get the care you need this winter.
+If you’re worried about your health, don’t delay, your NHS wants to see you – help us help you get the care you need this spring and enjoy the warmer weather.

-The cold and damp weather, ice, snow and high winds can all aggravate any existing health problems, increase the risk of a fall, and make us more vulnerable to respiratory winter illnesses.
-But there are lots of things you can do to stay well this winter.
+The cold and damp weather, and high winds can all aggravate any existing health problems, increase the risk of a fall, and make us more vulnerable to respiratory illnesses.
+But there are lots of things you can do to stay well this spring.

 Also, don’t forget that if you’re aged 65 or over, or have certain health conditions, you may be eligible for the pneumococcal vaccine and/ or the shingles vaccine, which will help protect you from pneumococcal diseases (pneumonia) and the shingles disease.
-Getting your flu and COVID-19 vaccines are two of the most important things you can do to keep yourself and others around you safe this winter.
+Getting your vaccinations up to date is one of the most important things you can do to keep yourself and others around you safe.

-Ask your pharmacist what medicines should be in your cabinet to help you and your family this winter.
+Ask your pharmacist what common medicines should be in your cabinet to help you and your family this spring.

 For more information visit our medicine cabinet.